-Grant for Groundbreaking Young Researchers report briefing Suntory Foundation For Life Sciences Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Institute for Bioorganic Research (SUNBOR) in 1979 and Suntory Foundation for Life Sciences in 2011.
+Grant for Groundbreaking Young Researchers report briefing For more information, see Public Interest Incorporated Foundation Suntory Foundation for Culture Suntory Foundation For Life Sciences Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Institute for Bioorganic Research (SUNBOR) in 1979 and Suntory Foundation for Life Sciences in 2011.
 The Foundation promotes research and disseminating academics of bioorganic science, which is a fusion of life science and organic chemistry.
 It has produced many university professors and other researchers that play active roles on the frontline.
 We engage in research activities for unveiling the mechanisms of life emphasizing molecules using the keywords "metabolism," "biomembrane," and "signalling" by positioning our own research into structural biology, organic chemistry, and molecular biology as points of integration for dissimilar fields.
 Collabolative research with research institutions such as universities is also promoted.
 It also operates analysis center to aid research by universities.
 SUNBOR GRANT for young researchers, SUNBOR SCHOLARSHIP for graduate students, aiding academic meetings, system of postdoctoral fellow, educational support for universities, and other activities to train researchers are also operated.